epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-15-haskell-loop-with-map.markdown

     putStrLn ""
 {% endhighlight %}

-you should not be surprised with the curry function <code>pairMessage text</code>.
+You should not be surprised with the curry function <code>pairMessage text</code>.
 This wil produce as below: